JeffersonLab/jlog/README.md

 The default configuration properties are located in [elog.properties](https://github.com/JeffersonLab/jlog/blob/master/src/main/resources/elog.properties).
 You can override them by creating your own elog.properties and including it in the classpath before the elog.jar file (containing the defaults).
 Or you can programmatically set properties within a Java application using [Library.setConfiguration()](https://jeffersonlab.github.io/jlog/org/jlab/elog/Library.html#setConfiguration(java.util.Properties)).

 ### Authentication
 In order to interact with the logbook server users must authenticate.
 This is done using a [logbook server client certificate](https://logbooks.jlab.org/content/api-authentication), which is assumed to be located in the user's home directory in a file named _.elogcert_.
+You can override the location of the certificate with [LogEntry.setClientCertificatePath()](https://jeffersonlab.github.io/jlog/org/jlab/elog/LogEntry.html#setClientCertificatePath(java.lang.String,boolean)).

 ## Usage
 ### API